2025 - Spring

 This course involves intensive hands-on work in all aspects of documentary video production, in addition to critical investigations of a variety of contemporary non-fiction forms.
 Much of the semester revolves around producing a documentary (either individually or in a small group) and completing workshop projects, thus offering experience in project development and conceptualization, camerawork, sound recording, lighting, and editing.

-RTF 343 ADVANCED NARRATIVE PRODUCTION • PJ RAVAL
+RTF 343 ADVANCED NARRATIVE PRODUCTION • MIGUEL ALVAREZ, BERNDT MADER

 Flag/s: Independent Inquiry